KireinaHoro/research-plan/main.typ

 @oncrpc to be accelerated by the smart @nic.
 We let the Linux kernel schedule the user-space applications naively.

-During development, we specify expected behaviour and verify correctness of hardware we build with @abv paradigms.
+During development, we specify expected behavior and verify correctness of hardware we build with @abv paradigms.
 These specifications will facilitate later formal verification efforts in @specification.